typescript-course/typescript-from-scratch-workshop/lesson-13-reflection/LESSON.md

 ### Challenge

-Discuss the following with your group:
+Discuss the following questions with your group:

 - What did you like about this project?
 - What felt slow or boring?